Dingleburn Station is a high country sheep & cattle farm of 7,000 hectares in the heart of New Zealand’s South Island.

 Davida and Guy Mead’s ties to this land run deep.
 As a child Guy lived on the other side of the lake at Benwevis Station where, in 1922, Archibald Mead built a tent camp on the shores of the lake at Meads Landing.
-In 1954 it was amalgamated with Hunter Valley Station, and the family left the district, but in 1988 Guy returned to the area with his wife Davida to purchase Dingleburn Station, and they moved in with their teenaged daughters, Nicky and Bridget.
+In 1954 it was amalgamated with Hunter Valley Station, and the family left the district, but in 1988 Guy returned to the area with his wife Davida to purchase Dingleburn Station, and they moved in with their teenage daughters, Nicky and Brigitte.

 Until the early 1960s, Dingleburn Station was only accessible by water and later by air.
 In the early days the only access to the homestead was by horseback.
 Wool, heavy equipment and supplies were boated back and forth from Mead’s Landing across the lake.
 In the early 1960s the then owner, Ian Sarginson, blasted out the road, part of which went around the treacherous Rocky Point, a most amazing feat.